 We'd particularly like to hear about the impact climate change has had upon your travel plans.
 Do you fly?
 If so, do you offset or take steps to reduce your carbon footprint?

-Thanks to Robin and Jim for contributing to STDZ!
+Thanks to Robin and Jim for contributing!

 Would you like to take a look at something from the archive?
 Why not try this?